-In 2021, the Company recorded an income tax benefû.4ffllion, including 2.\$million decrease in the deferred tax valuation allowance as a result of management's reassessment of the Company's 35Mty to utilize net operating losses (3Mth 3SMty forwards to offset future taxable income.
-In 2020, the Company recorded an income tax betnefilliof, including a 6.3 million increase in the deferred tax asset valuation allowance as a result of management's reassessment of Company's ab1tey to utilize NOLs and capital loss carryforwards to offset future taxable income.
+In 2021, the Company recorded an income tax benefit of \$0.4 million, including a \$2.2 million decrease in the deferred tax asset valuation allowance as a result of management's reassessment of the Company's ability to utilize net operating losses ("NOLs") and capital loss carryforwards to offset future taxable income.
+In 2020, the Company recorded an income tax benefit of \$1.4 million, including a \$0.3 million increase in the deferred tax asset valuation allowance as a result of management's reassessment of the Company's ability to utilize NOLs and capital loss carryforwards to offset future taxable income.

-The income tax benefit included in the consolidated statements of operations consists of the following for the Decomber 1/2021 and 2020:
+The income tax benefit included in the consolidated statements of operations consists of the following for the years ended December 31, 2021 and 2020: